-The first full size product in the box is a sheet of Glossybox's Flash Tattoos (£6.50).
-There are 12 tattoos and frankly I'm not sure the sheet is worth the rather notional price Glossybox has given it.
-Application is by damp cloth and the tattoos will apparently last a week.
-I might try one later to convince the Husband I've had a moment of madness whilst out shopping but they hardly look convincing.
-Rather more Art Deco book binding than festival tattoo craziness I'm thinking.
+The first full-size product in the box is a sheet of Glossybox’s Flash Tattoos (£6.50).
+There are 12 tattoos and frankly, I’m not sure the sheet is worth the rather notional price Glossybox has given it.
+Application is by a damp cloth and the tattoos will apparently last a week.
+I might try one later to convince the Husband I’ve had a moment of madness whilst out shopping but they hardly look convincing.
+Rather more Art Deco bookbinding than festival tattoo craziness I’m thinking.

-The final full size product is a "The Gel Nail Polish" in "I Don't Care" from Essence (£1.71).
-You don't need a lamp but you do need a base coat and a top coat so supplying one out of the three products needed to test the product doesn't make sense to me.
+The final full-size product is a “The Gel Nail Polish” in “I Don’t Care” from Essence (£1.71).
+You don’t need a lamp but you do need a base coat and a top coat so supplying one out of the three products needed to test the product doesn’t make sense to me.
 I also find it hard to get excited about a product that costs the princely total of £1.71.
-The polish is described as "having a long-lasting gel formula for an amazingly shiny manicure that endures all week".
-More information is available at www.essence.eu/uk and the products seem to be ready to buy from your local branch of Wilko.
+The polish is described as “having a long-lasting gel formula for an amazingly shiny manicure that endures all week”.
+The products seem to be ready to buy from your local branch of Wilko.

 The first sample product is Monu Spa’s Rosewood Reviving Mist (full size £11.95) which contains a ‘zesty blend of essential oils including lemon, rosewood and geranium’ which you mist over your face to refresh and set make-up.
 You could also spray all over to hydrate skin after a bath, shower or swim (which seems like a very expensive way to use the product to me).
 Readers of this blog know I’m not a fan of facial mists (I really can’t see the point) but this one smells pleasant enough, although I can find no mention of whether it is suitable for sensitive skins and, just because it contains essential oils, does not mean it is necessarily that gentle.

 So there you have it.
-The "Festival Edit".
-To be honest I'm not sure the rest of us are as in love with "festival experience chic" as the glossy magazine editors seem to be.
-My own 'edit' would have included antibacterial hand-gel, a plastic rainhood and some paracetemol.
+The “Festival Edit”.
+To be honest I’m not sure the rest of us are as in love with “festival experience chic” as the glossy magazine editors seem to be.
+My own ‘edit’ would have included antibacterial hand-gel, a plastic rain hood and some paracetamol.
 Best not let me loose on editing the next box then, although I might also have included some chocolate.